Games: Improving Health

 In April 2012, ESA partnered with the President’s Council on Fitness, Sports & Nutrition to launch the Active Play Presidential Active Lifestyle Award Challenge in April.
 Through this innovative partnership, Americans can now earn their Presidential Active Lifestyle Award, or PALA+, through active video game play.
 The PALA+ program requires children to be physically active for 60 minutes each day and adults to be active 30 minutes a day, five days a week for six out of eight weeks.

 The health community is also embracing the use of games in the overall promotion of healthy habits.
 The Robert Wood Johnson Foundation established the Health Games Research Program in late 2007 to further the use of games in health.
 The $8.25 million program has since distributed 21 grants to hospitals and universities across the country for research and development of original game designs that require physical activity or promote healthy habits.
 The center also launched an online health games information database in April 2010 that enables researchers, game developers, health professionals, educators, funding agencies and policy-makers to access a wide-ranging compilation of health games, research findings, publications, organizations and events in this growing field.
-In addition, the foundation will release a new peer-reviewed academic journal in fall 2011 on the growing body of researching that shows how electronic games can serve as a public health tool.
+In addition, the foundation released a new peer-reviewed academic journal in fall 2011 on the growing body of researching that shows how electronic games can serve as a public health tool.

 Similarly, Kaiser Permanente established the Healthy Eating Active Living Program.
 The HMO’s most notable project in this area to date is a free online game entitled The Incredible Adventures of the Amazing Food Detective.
 The computer game teaches 9 and 10-year-olds about nutrition and exercise.
 In the game, children choose one of several adventures that involve solving a “mysterious outbreak of unhealthy habits,” a process which includes hands-on activities such as measuring sugar in sodas.
 After 20 minutes, the game shuts off, forcing players to engage in a different activity for the next hour.